capuleto/drupal-make-files/README.md

 As of time writing (_September 2011_) Drupal 7 is the current version, but there are still make files for Drupal 8 and also 6.

 ### Requirements to use Drush Make files

 In order to use these make files, you need to have [Drush](http://drupal.org/project/drush) and [Drush Make](http://drupal.org/project/drush_make)<sup>1</sup> installed on your device.

-<sup>1</sup> _Even if Drush Make project may state it's latest version is Drupal 6.xx you can use it for Drupal 7 and up (and down) as well.
-Drush Make works Drupal release independent_.

 ### How to run a make file